ArtuGit/NestJS-Starter-Kit/README.md

 - TypeORM (Postgres), Migrations, Seeding
 - OpenAPI/Swagger: cli `swagger/plugin` allows to take all info which is defined in Typescript code to Swagger specification automatically
-- Auth (JWT) and Users full-fledged modules/endpoints with RBAC
+- Auth (JWT) and Users full-fledged modules/endpoints with RBAC (see below)
 - Sending mail (Nodemailer or SendGrid), catch with MailHog
 - Config, Validation
 - Logger (Winston), LoggerMiddleware